rockettheme/docs/Docs/phpbb/styles/kirigami/INDEX.md

 Introduction
 -----

-Kirigami, the September 2012 phpBB3 club style release, is the first responsive RocketTheme phpBB3 style built in conjuction with the RokBB3.
+Kirigami, the September 2012 phpBB club style release, is the first responsive RocketTheme phpBB style built in conjuction with the RokBB3.
 A responsive design adapts itself to a particular viewing environment such as desktop or mobile, without the need for separate layouts for varying platforms.

 ![][style]